GabeScott/standard-works-vault/General Conference/2012 October - See Others as They May Become.md

 We have the responsibility to look at our friends, our associates, our neighbors this way.
 Again, we have the responsibility to see individuals not as they are but rather as they can become.
 I would plead with you to think of them in this way.

 Brethren, the Lord told us something about the importance of this priesthood that we hold.
 He told us that we receive it with an oath and a covenant.
 He gave unto us the instruction that we must be faithful and true in all that we receive, and that we have the responsibility to keep this covenant even unto the end.
-And then all that the Father has shall be given unto us.2
+And then all that the Father has shall be given unto us.[^2]

-Courage is the word we need to hear and hold near our hearts—courage to turn our backs on temptation, courage to lift up our voices in testimony to all whom we meet, remembering that everyone must have an opportunity to hear the message.
+*Courage* is the word we need to hear and hold near our hearts—courage to turn our backs on temptation, courage to lift up our voices in testimony to all whom we meet, remembering that everyone must have an opportunity to hear the message.
 It is not an easy thing for most to do this.
 But we can come to believe in the words of Paul to Timothy:

 “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.

-“Be not thou therefore ashamed of the testimony of our Lord.”3
+“Be not thou therefore ashamed of the testimony of our Lord.”[^3]

 In May of 1974, I was with Brother John H. Groberg in the Tongan islands.
 We had an appointment to visit the king of Tonga, and we met with him in a formal session.
 We exchanged the normal pleasantries.
 However, before we left, John Groberg said something that was out of the ordinary.
 He said, “Your Majesty, you should really become a Mormon and your subjects as well, for then your problems and their problems would largely be solved.”

 The king smiled broadly and answered, “John Groberg, perhaps you’re right.”

 I thought of the Apostle Paul before Agrippa.
-I thought of Agrippa’s response to Paul’s testimony: “Almost thou persuadest me to be a Christian.”4 Brother Groberg had the courage to bear his testimony to a king.
+I thought of Agrippa’s response to Paul’s testimony: “Almost thou persuadest me to be a Christian.”[^4] Brother Groberg had the courage to bear his testimony to a king.

 Tonight there are many thousands of our number who are serving the Lord full-time as His missionaries.
 In response to a call, they have left behind home, family, friends, and school and have gone forward to serve.
 Those who don’t understand ask the question, “Why do they respond so readily and willingly give so much?”

-Our missionaries could well answer in the words of Paul, that peerless missionary of an earlier day: “For though I preach the gospel, I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel!”5
+Our missionaries could well answer in the words of Paul, that peerless missionary of an earlier day: “For though I preach the gospel, I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel!”[^5]

 The holy scriptures contain no proclamation more relevant, no responsibility more binding, no instruction more direct than the injunction given by the resurrected Lord as He appeared in Galilee to the eleven disciples.
 Said He: